Paynesville - Slip Road Maritime Precinct

 Funding

-This project has attracted significant investment, with the Australian Government, Victorian Government, and East Gippsland Shire Council all providing grant funding.
+This project is supported by the Australian Government, Victorian Government, and East Gippsland Shire Council.

 The upgrade of Paynesville's Slip Road Maritime Precinct originated from Council’s adoption of the Paynesville Maritime Precinct Masterplan and has been undertaken to bring significant benefits to the local economy and enhance Paynesville as a year-round destination for visitors, residents, and businesses alike.